DrakeRyzer/SW5e-Episode-2/0-PlayersHandbook/02-Species/index.md

 The mon calamari are a bipedal, amphibious species with high-domed heads, webbed hands and large, goggle-like eyes.
 In addition to being webbed, the mon calamari hand presents three suction-cup like holes on its palm, and featured five claw-tipped fingers: one opposable thumb, two long middle fingers, and two very short outer fingers.
 Although they are shaped like flippers, their feet can nevertheless fit into boots designed for human-like feet.
 The females are distinguished from the males by their more prominent chest areas.

 ### Society and Culture
-The mon calamari have developed a very advanced<br> and civilized culture.
-Their art, music, literature, and<br> science show a creativity surpassed by few in the<br> galaxy.
-Mon calamari literature depicts stars as islands<br> in a galactic sea, showing a passionate longing to<br> explore space and discover other civilizations.
-Mon<br> Calamari are both soft-spoken and gentle, slow to<br> anger, and have the remarkable ability to maintain<br> their concentration without being distracted by<br> emotional responses.
-They are both inquisitive and<br> creative, and have a near-legendary quality of being<br> both determined and dedicated; once a mon calamari<br> decides on a course of action, they are not easily<br> swayed from that decision.
-They often fixate<br> themselves on "lost causes."
+The mon calamari have developed a very advanced and civilized culture.
+Their art, music, literature, and science show a creativity surpassed by few in the galaxy.
+Mon calamari literature depicts stars as islands in a galactic sea, showing a passionate longing to explore space and discover other civilizations.
+Mon Calamari are both soft-spoken and gentle, slow to anger, and have the remarkable ability to maintain their concentration without being distracted by emotional responses.
+They are both inquisitive and creative, and have a near-legendary quality of being both determined and dedicated; once a mon calamari decides on a course of action, they are not easily swayed from that decision.
+They often fixate themselves on "lost causes."

 ### Names
 Mon calamari names generally have a melodic feel.